Honor the Harvest: From Farm to Table

 There’s a lot to learn about dairy sustainability

 In 2007, U.S. dairy farmers and companies committed to being leaders in sustainability.
-The fifth annual U.S. Dairy Sustainability Report describes how we’re making this goal a reality – from caring for cows to collaborative actions.
+The sixth annual U.S. Dairy Sustainability Report describes how we’re making this goal a reality – from caring for cows to collaborative actions.

 Sustainable Dairy Farming